AthenaModel/kite/docs/lib.md

 For now,

-* Focus on making "lib" packages available as include's.
+* DONE.
+Focus on making "lib" packages available as include's.
-* Add a "lib" command to package.kite.
+* DONE.
+Add a "lib" command to package.kite.
 For now, it's just "lib name".
   There can be several.
-DONE
-* Revise the lib template to include the markers in the "pkg*" files.
+* DONE.
+Revise the lib template to include the markers in the "pkg*" files.
-  DONE
-* Only create kiteinfo if there's an appkit.
-DONE
+* DONE.
+Only create kiteinfo if there's an appkit.
-* Update the "lib" pkg* files at the same time as kiteinfo.
-DONE
+* DONE.
+Update the "lib" pkg* files at the same time as kiteinfo.
-* Move build logs to ".kite", which is gitignored.
-DONE
+* DONE.
+Move build logs to ".kite", which is gitignored.
-* Support "kite shell" using a ".kite/shell.tcl" script.
-DONE
+* DONE.
+Support "kite shell" using a ".kite/shell.tcl" script.
-* Add a "shell" command to package.kite that defines a script to be appended to the .kite/shell.tcl script.
-It can require packages, import names, etc. DONE.
+* DONE.
+Add a "shell" command to package.kite that defines a script to be appended to the .kite/shell.tcl script.
+It can require packages, import names, etc.

 Later,

 * Add the ability to package libs for inclusion in a teapot repository.
 * Add the ability to install them in ~/.kite/teapot.
 * Consider using https://oak/kite as a kind of "kite server".
-* Consider how to include teapot packages into a Kite project.
+* Consider how to include teapot packages into a Kite project, if they aren't pulled in from a teapot by tclapp.
-  Put them in lib/tm and add that to the tm::path?
-That'd work....
+  * Put them in lib/tm and add that to the tm::path?
+That'd work if they were .tm's; would it work if they were zips?
+Good grief, it might.
 * Consider how to associate documentation with a lib.